githubmaster-jpg/chatbot/README.md

 + What else would you like to ask me?
 !
 Give me some trivia.
 + The first AI to beat a chess world champion in a chess match was Deep Blue!
 This historical moment happened in 1997.
++ What else would you like to ask me?
 ! exit
 + Thanks for your time!
 ```